benjaminmetzler/OpenRemoteHub/documentation/json_format.md

         }
     ],
 ```
-The above example shows that when the mode is loaded it will instruct my_remote to send the power on commands to the tv and receiver and then tell them to switch to the correct HDMI ports.
+The above example shows that when the mode is loaded it will instruct My_Remote to send the power on commands to the tv and receiver and then tell them to switch to the correct HDMI ports.
 Any number of actions can be done in a macro.

 ``` json
     "on_unload":[